Shimizu-Technology/shimizu-order-suite/README.md

 3. **Database Queries** are automatically filtered by restaurant
 4. **Background Jobs** process notifications asynchronously
 5. **CORS Configuration** allows specific frontend origins per restaurant

 ---

+## **Real-time Features**

+Hafaloha uses WebSockets via Action Cable to provide real-time updates to clients:

+- **Order Notifications**: Instant notifications when new orders are placed
+- **Inventory Alerts**: Real-time alerts when inventory items reach low stock thresholds
+- **Multi-tenant Channels**: WebSocket channels are scoped to specific restaurants
+- **JWT Authentication**: WebSocket connections are authenticated using the same JWT tokens as the REST API

+For detailed documentation on the WebSocket implementation, see [WebSocket Implementation Documentation](docs/websocket_implementation.md).

+---